GeigerTiger55/react-jobly/README.md

 ### Start app

+This project requires the Express backend to be downloaded and running on a server.
-In the project directory, you can run:
+To run frontend, in the project directory, you can run:

 ### `npm start`